GLOBAL THEATRE WORKSHOP

 British and American actors used improvisation to connect to each other, establishing a rapport over the fibers.
 Mirroring and counting games helped actors to pick up on each other’s verbal and physical cues onscreen.

 Local actors began to explore their private space – work stations – while interacting with remote actors in their spaces.
 The natural geography of each space provided the “set.”
 Actors could manipulate their webcams to control how other people entered or viewed their spaces.
 Once presence was made known and felt by the ensemble, the lack of presence – vanishing – became evocative.

 Stage III: Where Can We Go?

 Actors used mobile devices – iPads and Smart Phones – to roam into public spaces – hallways, elevators, balconies and streets.
-Geography suddenly ballooned.
-They could stream right into the Vidyo platform from their own devices without any overhead management…ala plugging into the Matrix.
-All they needed was a wifi connection to become part of the collective story.
-Other real people – the public, passersby, other NYU students in the hallways – became part of the virtual landscape onscreen.
+They could stream into the telepresence platform from their own devices.
+Only wifi was necessary to engage in a collective story.
+The public, passersby, other NYU students in the hallways became part of the virtual landscape.

 Three work stations in New York City and three in London